JakePelrah/CP_325.9/README.md

 # Music Landmarks
 This project displays music related landmarks using a 3D Map.
-Users can explore musica landmarks from around the globe.
+Users can explore music landmarks from around the globe.
 Logging in with a Gmail account allowd users to create, modify, and delete landmarks.

 ## Hosting
 The [application](https://psfinal-5d163b773e42.herokuapp.com/) is being hosted on Heroku.